UM-LPM/EARS/README.md

 * Include your algorithm in the project.
 * Modify algorithm to work with EARS.

-Add dependency to EARS project in gradle:
+### Add dependency to EARS project in gradle
-**settings.gradle**
-include ':EARS'
-project(':EARS').projectDir = new File('path to EARS') //example ../EARS
+In file **settings.gradle** add: include ':EARS' project(':EARS').projectDir = new File('path to EARS') //example ../EARS

-**build.gradle**
-dependencies {
+In file  **build.gradle** add: dependencies {
     compile project(':EARS')
 }

-Tips
+## Tips
-____

-* If you have a special representation for your solution create your own by extending the Solution class in EARS.
+* If you have a special representation for your solution create your own by extending the `DoubleSolution` class in EARS:
-"class MySolution extends DoubleSolution"
+`class MySolution extends DoubleSolution`.
-* Code examples can be found in package "org.um.feri.ears.examples"
+* Code examples can be found in the package `org.um.feri.ears.examples`.
-* All information of the given problem (dimensions, constraints, bounds, etc...) can be obtaint from the Task object public Individual run(Task taskProblem).
+* All information of the given problem (dimensions, constraints, bounds, etc...) can be obtaint from the Task object: `public Individual run(Task taskProblem)`.
-* Before every evaluation check if the stopping criteria is reached by calling taskProblem.isStopCriteria().
+* Before every evaluation check if the stopping criterion is reached by calling `taskProblem.isStopCriteria()`.
+If evaluate is called after the stopping criterion is reached, a `StopCriteriaException will` be thrown.

-Example:
+## Examples

+Implementing a custom algorithm by extending the `Algorithm` class:
 ```java
 import org.um.feri.ears.algorithms.Algorithm;
 import org.um.feri.ears.algorithms.AlgorithmInfo;